The Secrets of Carb Loading for a Triathlon Race

 You can tweak this simple carbohydrate loading meal plan to suit your own tastes and nutritional needs.

-Carbohydrate loading will most likely cause body mass to increase by approximately 2kg.
+NOTE: Carbohydrate loading will most likely cause body mass to increase by approximately 2kg.
 For every extra gram of glycogen stored you will also store 2g of water.
 This can be a concern for many athletes, but the potential negatives of setting off slightly heavier are far outweighed by the potential performance benefits

 Sample Carb Loading Meal Plan